High School Enrichment Program

 PARKING PERMITS

 A parking or daily permit will be required to park on campus.Students can purchase semester permits online.
-A Parking Permit will be required for the Fall 2023 semester and beyond at all SCCCD Campuses.
+A Parking Permit is required at all SCCCD Campuses.

 UPWARD BOUND